vycke/feo-css/site/components.md

 A limited set of components (mostly based on basic HTML elements, but are more complex in their implementation).

+## Component APIs

+Several of the below components have an "API".
+These are defined CSS custom properties specified for these components.
+By only altering these properties in your own CSS, you can change some of the looks of the components.

 ## Tables

 <div>